| |

 Art Study

-For part of our art & architecture study this year, we are going through these two lovely books.
+In addition, I am adding architecture study this year, we are going through these two lovely books.

 I lightly skimmed through these books so far and I’m so excited to dive into them deeper over our break.
 In addition to this Sacred Art book, I found this lovely Cathedral book which I think will be nice to aid us in our our study of church architecture this year.